jsammarco/DSTUR-Relay/README.md

 - Designed and tested with the DSTUR-T20 two-relay USB board.
 - Expected to work with the DSTUR-T10 single-relay board (commands that target relay 2 will have no effect).
-- Boards with more than two relays are **not** currently supported; extending support to larger USB relay boards would be future work.
+- Supports up to 8-relay boards (relays beyond the hardware count will have no effect).